thenexthub/Codira/docs/archive/Generics.rst

 The following layout constraints are currently supported:
   * AnyObject - the actual parameter should be an instance of a class
-  * _NativeClass - the actual parameter should be an instance of a Swift native class
+  * _NativeClass - the actual parameter should be an instance of a Codira native class
   * _RefCountedObject - the actual parameter should be a reference-counted object
-  * _NativeRefCountedObject - the actual parameter should be a Swift-native reference-counted object
+  * _NativeRefCountedObject - the actual parameter should be a Codira-native reference-counted object
   * _Trivial - the actual parameter should be of a trivial type, i.e. a type without any reference counted properties.